-A great thing about the GDPR is that consumers have much more control over how companies like FTFT UK use your data.
-See below how you can assert those rights with us.
+A great thing about the GDPR is that consumers have much more control over how companies like Orbit use your data.
+See below how you can assert those rights with Orbit.

 Getting a copy of your data — you have the right to get a copy of the data we hold about you.
 This is free of charge.
-To do this, please reach out to email@example.com, or talk to our support team by firstname.lastname@example.org.
+To do this, please reach out at email@example.com, or talk to our support team via the website.

-Rectification of inaccurate or incomplete information — you have the right to ask us to update any information we hold which may be inaccurate, and which you can't change yourself through the Service.
+Rectification of inaccurate or incomplete information — you have the right to ask us to update any information we hold which may be inaccurate, and which you can't change yourself through the Orbit service.

-Lodging complaints — you have the right to lodge a complaint with the Information Commissioner's office for any processing carried out by us at FTFT UK.
+Lodging complaints — you have the right to lodge a complaint with the Information Commissioner's office for any processing carried out by FTFT.
 You can contact the ICO ico.org.uk or telephone: 0303 123 1113.

 All information you provide to us is stored on our secure servers.
 Any transmission of information to our partners (including information to facilitate payments) are encrypted using TLS technology, the current standard in secure communications over the Internet.
 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.